ccnmtl/case-consortium/content/case/case_92.md

   \ to leave as well&mdash;although they did not want to.</span></p><p>Epilogue, Teaching\
   \ Note</p><p><strong>Topics:</strong> aid to lawless societies; humanitarian&nbsp;organizations;\
   \ multinational organizations; public sector management.</p>"
+"description_clean": "SIPA-12-0002.0This case provides students with a window into\
+  \ the reality of international humanitarian work, specifically the UN Office for\
+  \ the Coordination of Humanitarian Affairs (OCHA).
+In July 2009, al-Shabaab militants\
+  \ overran the UN Common Compound in Baidoa, Somalia, and expelled \"political\"\
+  \ agencies.
+Under UN rules, international humanitarian personnel were obliged to\
+  \ leave as well—although they did not want to.Epilogue, Teaching NoteTopics: aid\
+  \ to lawless societies; humanitarian organizations; multinational organizations;\
+  \ public sector management."
 "epologue": "Mission vs Safety Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""